twixson/nnadic/README.md

 Troubleshooting:

-- The `nnadic` package requires the `nnadicTestData` package which has 290Mb of data in it.
-Some users have found that they need to run `options(timeout = 400)` prior to installation.
 - The `nnadic` package requires a working `keras` installation.
 Some users have found that installing `keras` first is helpful.
 This includes ensuring that the python installation needed for the creation